banyancomputer/estuary-docker/terraform/README.md

 - EC2 Instance
   - This Describes the Environment for the Estuary node.
   - Implements TLS Private Key: RSA / 4096 | Public Key pair
+    - TODO: Integrate with AWS KMS
+    - Outputs the private key to terraform.tfstate as an unencrypted output
   - Implements a Role for Reading from the ECR Repository
   - Configures an AMI
     - This AMI is based on the latest Amazon Linux 2 AMI.